-Description: This course is composed of earth science and physical science topics including: origin of universe, plate tectonics, natural resources, weather and climate, motion, forces, energy, and the composition and interactions of matter.
-Key topics include: big bang theory, earth's structure, conservation of resources, heat transfer, units of measurement, kinematics, energy, light, states of matter, the periodic table, and chemical reactions.
-This course is a prerequisite and lays the foundations needed to succeed in Biology, Chemistry, and Physics.
+Description: This course is composed of physical science topics including: motion, forces, energy, and the composition and interactions of matter.
+Key topics include: heat transfer, units of measurement, kinematics, energy, light, states of matter, the periodic table, chemical reactions, gases and solutions.
+This course is a prerequisite and lays the foundations needed to succeed in Biology, Chemistry, and AP Physics 1.